Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 - **Isabella Torres**: A skeptical human character concerned about

 ### Chapter 2: The First Clash
+#### Key Themes
+- **Trust in Technology**: The evolving relationship between humans and automated systems.
+- **Character Development**: Growth and evolution of key characters in response to AI changes.
+- **Cultural Shifts**: Changes in societal norms and values due to AI integration.
 - **Theme Focus**: Human-AI relationships and the rise of AI rights.
 - **Key Elements**:
   - **Setting**: Public Spaces Showing Human-AI Integration.